arduino/docs-content/content/built-in-examples/01.basics/ReadAnalogVoltage/ReadAnalogVoltage.md

 `float voltage= sensorValue * (5.0 / 1023.0);`

 ***Please note that this example was initially conceived for 5V boards.
-If you are using a 3.3V board, you should change '5.0' to '3.3' in the code above to ensure it correctly aligns with your hardware.***
+If you are using a 3.3V board, you should change '5.0' to '3.3' in the code above to ensure it correctly aligns with your hardware.
+Similarly, if you are using a board with a default ADC resolution different from 10 bits, you must change the value '1023' to correspond to the number of discrete levels supported by your hardware.***

 Finally, you need to print this information to your serial monitor.
 You can do this with the command [Serial.println](https://www.arduino.cc/en/Serial/Println)()  in your last line of code: